CALGARY SABRECATS LACROSSE CLUB BY-LAWS

 (a) The Past-President shall, in the absence or disability of the President and Vice-President, perform the duties and exercise the p9owers of the President and shall perform such other lawful duties as shall from time to time be assigned by the Board.

 (b) Upon the vacancy before the end of term in the office of the President, the Past-President shall, if necessary, assume the office, and fill the vacancy as filled pursuant to these By-Laws.

-The Vice-President shall assume the Chair the Chair of any meeting in the absence or the President and shall in the absence of the President act on behalf of the President.
+A Vice-President shall assume the Chair of any meeting in the absence or the President and shall in the absence of the President act on behalf of the President.

 (a) The Secretary shall issue all Society Meeting notices and write such official letters as the Society may designate, and preserve a record of the proceedings of the Society.
 IN particular, the Secretary has the duty to maintain a set of books in accordance with the Societies Act (Alberta).

 (b) The Secretary shall be responsible for taking and keeping all minutes of the meetings of the Directors and all meetings of the Society.